 Throughout the medieval period it was believed that the only way to keep order was to make sure that the people were scared of the punishments given for crimes committed.
-For this reason all crimes from stealing to murder had harsh punishments.
+For this reason all crimes from stealing to burglary of houses to murder had harsh punishments.

 There was no police force in the medieval period so law-enforcement was in the hands of the community.

 The manorial court dealt with all but the most serious crimes.
 It was held at various intervals during the year, and all villagers had to attend or pay a fine.
 All men were placed in groups of ten called a tithing.
 Each tithing had to make sure that no member of their group broke the law.
 If a member of a tithing broke a law then the other members had to make sure that he went to court.